cralbers/transposon-annotations-mapping/docs/index.md

 Each of these pages have subpages that outline the general steps I took for each portion of this process!
 Hopefully this makes sense to somebody other than me :)

+* Also the github link in the top right corner links to a repo with all of the code I mention in here, as well as my edited TEUlt source code and documentation for the individual programs